- > Use Emoji, send bubble animations & handwritten messages

 More subtly, you can mute group conversations on a per-thread basis - the rest of your messages will carry on generating normal notifications, but your iPhone won't buzz to let you know any further updates to this conversation.
 Again, go to Details, then turn the 'Do Not Disturb' slider on (it will appear green).

-Tap to talk and record an instant audio message
+How to record and send an audio message

 Another new feature that arrived in iOS 8 was the ability to send short audio messages instead of typing out text.
 This is particularly popular amongst non-English speakers.